Official Title

 angiotensin converting enzyme 2 (ACE2), this enzyme is expressed in lungs, brain, heart,

-of ACE2 expression.
-Among the different molecular functions of ACE2 are the regulation of
+levels of ACE2 expression.
+Among the different molecular functions of ACE2 are the

-for COVID-19, however, this treatment is not yet highly available and could entail high
+treatment for COVID-19, however, this treatment is not yet highly available and could

-costs.
-Other molecules as estrogens have been proposed in different research groups, for its
+entail high costs.
+Other molecules as estrogens have been proposed in different research

-capacity to increase the gene expression of ACE2/Ang 1-7.
-This mechanism could reduce lung
+groups, for its capacity to increase the gene expression of ACE2/Ang 1-7.
+This mechanism

 So, it is relevant to evaluate the effect of additional estradiol estrogen (as adjuvant